bitkidd/adonisjs-credentials/README.md

 As for development you can keep `.key` files inside `/credentials` folder, in production environment this is not a great option.

-You should use and set additional environment variable `ADONIS_CREDENTIALS_KEY`, that will be used to decrypt data and populate it to your app.
+You should use and set additional environment variable `APP_CREDENTIALS_KEY`, that will be used to decrypt data and populate it to your app.

 ## How it works